 Business change and stakeholder engagement in projects.
-Changes to the IT used in an organisation often change the way the organisation works.
+Changes to the IT used in an organization often change the way the organization works.

 IT can change people’s jobs.
-It can even cause staff to lose their jobs, and in other cases create new roles which need to be filled.
-The driver for IT change is to enable an organisation to generate new value and benefits.
+It can even cause staff to lose their jobs, and in other cases create new roles that need to be filled.
+The driver for IT change is to enable an organization to generate new value and benefits.

 Winning stakeholders’ support for a project is important for project success.
 Unless time has been spent communicating with stakeholders and making sure that users know exactly what to expect of the new system, the project could meet its formal requirements but still be seen as failing to provide benefits by its users.

 The starting point for stakeholder engagement is the creation of a communication plan which identifies the key information stakeholders need about the project and when and how that information is to be conveyed.
 Chapter 8 on Project Organisation touches upon this topic.